hguazza/DataWarehouse-AWS/README.md

 ## Building a cheap DataWarehouse for analytics in AWS.

-This project consists of the ingestion of data from multiple sources: an API, excel sheets and PostreSQL database.
+This project consists of the ingestion of data from multiple sources: an API, excel sheets and a PostreSQL database.

 The goal is to centralize all important data in a ready-for-analytics repository.